Introduction

 - Significant weight reduction.

-- Economical manufacturing technology.
+- Cost-effectiveness of manufacturing technology.

 - Stability of the passenger accommodation area.